-- 4.1.6 Ships, such as hotel ships, storage vessels, etc., which are stationary except for non-cargo-carrying relocation voyages need not be provided with 15 ppm bilge separators.
-Such ships shall be provided with a holding tank having a volume adequate for the total retention on board of the oily bilge water. - 4.1.7 If the results of sampling carried out by a recognized laboratory evidence that the equipment specified in 4.1.1 and 4.1.2 does not ensure the oil content in the discharge in compliance with the standards given in 4.1.5, the ship's operation is not allowed until the equipment defects have been eliminated and satisfactory results of sampling obtained.
+4.1.5 Ships, such as hotel ships, storage vessels, etc., which are stationary except for non-cargo-carrying relocation voyages as well as high-speed ships operating scheduled voyages not exceeding 24 hours, including also voyages without passengers/cargo for the purpose of changing their relocation need as well as not be provided with bilge separators.

+Such ships shall be provided with a holding tank having a volume adequate for the total retention on board of the oily bilge water.

+4.1.6 If the results of sampling carried out by a recognized laboratory evidence that the equipment specified in 4.1.1 does not ensure the required oil content in the discharged mixture, the ship's operation is not allowed until the equipment defects have been eliminated and satisfactory results of sampling obtained.